Zero Day (film): Website

-Reception
+Reception and legacy

 Zero Day has received mostly positive reviews from critics, currently holding a 68% approval rating on Rotten Tomatoes based on 41 critic reviews.
-Despite the positive reception from critics and audiences, Zero Day was a box office bomb, gaining only $8,466 against a $20,000 budget.

-At the 2002 Denver Film Festival, Coccio took part in a panel with Michael Moore, director of Bowling for Columbine, Paul F. Ryan, director of Home Room, and Tom Mauser, father of Columbine victim Daniel Masuer.
+At the 2002 Denver Film Festival, Coccio took part in a panel with Michael Moore, director of Bowling for Columbine, Paul F. Ryan, director of Home Room, and Tom Mauser, father of Columbine victim Daniel Mauser.
 During the panel, Mauser campaigned against the gun show loophole law in Colorado.
 The discussion also brought up violent films.
 According to Coccio, Mauser would watch all these films and would endorse them, saying, "it's a good thing people and artists and filmmakers are exploring this subject matter, we should all explore this subject matter".
 Mauser did not comment specifically on Zero Day, Coccio speculated, "what he thought of my film I don't know, but if I had to guess I would think my film probably distressed him.
 But as I say, he endorsed these films across the board, which was a brave thing to do".
+Coccio also participated in a panel with Michael Scott, a survivor of the Columbine attack and mentioned the discussion in an interview however, stating his impression that Scott feared that violent media such as his film would encourage additional attacks.

-Discussing mental illness and its portrayal in films, Alyssa Miller, a writer who writes for the site 'Scriptophobic.ca', wrote that "director Ben Coccio created a perfect portrayal of psychopathy in character Andre, who does not have remorse for the things he does, even if they are done to people close to him".
+Discussing mental illness and its portrayal in films, Alyssa Miller, a writer who writes for the site Scriptophobic.ca, wrote that "director Ben Coccio created a perfect portrayal of psychopathy in character Andre, who does not have remorse for the things he does, even if they are done to people close to him".
 On the other hand, Alyssa continues, "character Calvin, Andre's accomplice, is more of a sociopath due to his visible remorse towards the people he cares about and his reckless disregard for his own safety".

-Home Releases
+Home media

-Zero Day would receive it's first DVD release in Japan on November 25, 2004, by Orustak Pictures.
+Zero Day would receive its first DVD release in Japan on November 25, 2004, by Orustak Pictures.
 The release did not have a Japanese dub, only Japanese subtitles.

 Zero Day received a DVD release in the United States on April 5, 2005, by Home Vision Entertainment.
 Extras on the DVD include a feature-length audio commentary featuring director Coccio, and actor Andre Keuck, a behind-the-scenes featurette, "The 'Making of' Zero Day", actors Keuck and Cal Robertson in a screen test and their full home videos that are partially seen earlier in the film during the title, as well as the film's theatrical trailer.

 On April 4, 2006, Zero Day received a DVD release in the United Kingdom by FremantleMedia.
-For this release, a scene where the characters detailed a guide on how to build homemade expolsives and to avoid capture was cut to comply with the BBFC Guidelines and Policy and the Video Recordings Act 1984.
+For this release, a scene where the characters detailed a guide on how to build homemade explosives and to avoid capture was cut to comply with the BBFC Guidelines and Policy and the Video Recordings Act 1984.